zahyaah/QuizOff/README.md

 # QuizOff

-This document provides instructions for setting up and running the "Project Name" Django project.
+This document provides instructions for setting up and running this Django project.

 ## Prerequisites